m0h1m3d/odin-recipes/README.md

 # odin-recipes
-a simple website for food recipe!
+a simple website for food recipes!